Voice-Privacy-Challenge/Voice-Privacy-Challenge/README.md

-# The VoicePrivacy Attacker 2023 Challenge - is cooming soon #
+# The VoicePrivacy Attacker 2023 Challenge - is coming soon #

 ## News and Updates ##